Clinton, Gore Appear Together in LA

 While Gore focused on the plight of urban areas Saturday morning, Clinton was in California's Sequoia National Forest setting aside 328,000 acres of federal forests containing majestic giant sequoia trees.

-The two men were coming together later in Beverly Hills for a Democratic National Committee fund-raiser expected to net $2.5 million.
+The two men came together later in Beverly Hills for a Democratic National Committee fund-raiser that netted at least $2.8 million.

-Music mogul and Democratic superdonor David Geffen was hosting the event, and singer Sarah McLachlan and actors Kevin Spacey, Whoopi Goldberg and Antonio Banderas were also to attend.
+Music mogul and Democratic superdonor David Geffen was hosting the event with DreamWorks SKG co-founders Steven Spielberg and Jeffrey Katzenberg.
+Singers Sarah McLachlan and Sheryl Crow attended, as did Jay Leno actors Kevin Spacey, Whoopi Goldberg, Jimmy Smits, Kim Delaney, Rene Russo, Edward James Olmos and Antonio Banderas.

 Republican National Committee Chairman Jim Nicholson said, ``Once again, tonight Bill Clinton and Al Gore will stage a reprise of their Hollywood dinner act, putting their hands into the pockets of those who manufacture the movies, music videos and compact discs that twist our children's minds, coarsen their conversation, and darken their thoughts.''